Historic Walking Tours

 From pioneer Annie McDermot to suffragette Nellie McClung, Winnipeg has been shaped by many remarkable women.

-Hear all about Cora Hind, the first female journalist in Western Canada, the creation of the Royal Winnipeg Ballet, and the women who participated in the Winnipeg General Strike.
+Hear all about Cora Hind, the first female journalist in Western Canada, as well as the creation of the Royal Winnipeg Ballet, and the women who participated in the Winnipeg General Strike.

 Planning a Group Activity?